ojwb/survex/doc/datafile.rst

    ``*date`` specifies the date that the survey was done.
 A range of dates can be specified (useful for overnight or multi-day surveying trips).

-   Dates must be in the order year then month then day.
+   Date components must be in the order year then month then day.
+Later components can be omitted to specify the date to the granularity of a month or year (which is sometimes useful for older survey data where the exact date of a survey may no longer be known).
 The separator between components must be ``.``.

-   The day or both the month and the day can be omitted.
    Dates with just a year (e.g. ``2001``) are treated as a date range for that whole year.
-   Dates without a day (e.g. ``2000.10``) are treated as a date range for that whole month.
+Dates without a day (e.g. ``2004.06``) are treated as a date range for that whole month.
+If used in a range, the appropriate extreme of the year or month is used as that end of the range - e.g. ``2001-2004.06`` is from the start of 2001 to the end of June 2004.

 See Also
    ``*begin``, ``*instrument``, ``*team``